AP US Government Practice Test: Political Participation

 C

-Voters choose delegates to state conventions their party’s national convention.
+Voters choose delegates to their state conventions rather than the party’s national convention.

 D